awilli1186/wee-website/source/content/v3/script/core/$envSecure.md

 ---
 name: $envSecure
-heading: Determine if the current environment is secured over HTTPS
+heading: Determine if the current environment is secured
 ---

 ---code|type:boolean|modifier:split---